How Implant Supported Dentures Can Help You With Smiling, Eating and Speaking

 Like regular dentures, implant-supported dentures have an acrylic base, which often has its very own metal base for reinforcement.
 This base has allowances for the screws or balls that attach to the connector that links the dentures and the implants.
 Lastly, the dentures have acrylic or porcelain crowns.

-Screw-retained dental implants can only be removed by a dentist.
+Screw-retained dental implants can only be removed by a dentist in Phoenix, AZ.
 They are the ideal option for the person who wants dentures that feel exactly like their old teeth.
 They are also more stable compared to removable overdentures, which usually connect to implants via studs, clips or ball-socket joints.
 Here are the ways that implant-supported dentures improve quality of life.

 1. How implant-supported dentures improve the look of a smile